drodrigues21/gamefinder/README.md

 # gamefinder

-//This is the first version of gameFinder.
+//This is the first version of Gamefinder.